erdavids/Hex-Map/README.md

 # Hex Map

-This is a work in progress that will hopefully result in a cool hex map creation tool for others to use.
+A useful terrain simulator based on hexagons that relies on Perlin noise for the height values.
+You can use this tool freely to generate your own maps or change the script to add new functionality.

-If you're interested in running the code on your own, make sure to download [Processing](https://www.processing.org) in order to run the .pyde file.
+If you're interested in running the code on your own, make sure to download [Processing](https://www.processing.org) in order to run the .pyde file with the Python module.

 Other links:
 - [More Generative Art](https://github.com/erdavids/Generative-Art)